openearth/xbeach-docs/docs/xbeach_manual.rst

 Transport formulations
 ~~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: The sediment transport formulations are implemented
+             in :f:func:`sedtransform`

 In the present version of XBeach, two sediment transport formulations
 are available.
 The formulae of the two formulations are presented in the